BeAnMo/json-find/plan.md

 - pass doc to JsonFind
 - pass config to JsonFind
-  - delimiter: custom delim
+  - delimiter: String (default ".") - custom delim
-  - onlyJson: Boolean - can only be used on valid JSON otherwise can work with circular structures (like the DOM) -
+  - onlyJson: Boolean (default True) - can only be used on valid JSON otherwise can work with circular structures (like the DOM)
+  - onlyPrimitive: Boolean (default True) - will only expose primitive values in iterative methods

-current methods:
+legacy methods:

-- findValues: keep functionality but rename?
+- findValues: keep functionality but rename? (replaced with searchAll)
-- checkKey: remove
+- checkKey: remove (replaced w/ search, searchAll)
 - extractPaths: replace functionality w/ some ability to rename fields & retrieve at a given path

 planned methods:

-- flatFold: equivalent to Array.reduce, works on Arrays/Objects
-- deepFold: traverses entire doc depth-first

-(maybe a single fold function, let the user decided whether flat/deep)

-- findAll(?): find all occurences that hold when the given predicate is applied
-- rename(?): returns a new copy of the given doc, where certain fields have been renamed
+- at: retrieves a new Doc at the given path, chainable
+  - allows for "\*" to denote all keys within an object
+- config: sets configuration
+- set: sets the value of a given key
+- get: gets the value

+- fold: ~= Array.reduce, chainable
+- transform: ~= Array.map, chainable
+- prune: ~= Array.filter, chainable
+- each: ~= Array.forEach, chainable
+- andAll: ~= Array.every
+- orAll: ~= Array.some
+- search: ~= Array.find, chainable
+  - can pass predicate or a single key
+- searchAll: ~= Array.find, chainable (returns all items as array instead of single item), chainable

+  - can pass predicate or multiple keys

-- flatten: flattens a nested structure to a flat Object whose keys are paths
+- smoosh: flattens JSON structure to single level Object, chainable
-- count: count occurences of a given key or keys
+- count: return number of times given predicate holds true

-- removeCircular(?): removes circular references within a document
+low level iterable for ES6+